KateDuffy/climate-change-ecology/README.md

-# Climate-mediated shifts in temperature fluctuations promote extinction risk [in press]
+# Climate-mediated shifts in temperature fluctuations promote extinction risk

 This repository contains code to perform the analyses and modeling described in the following paper